vivaria/edisonrul.ing/docs/source/cards/herald-of-green-light.md

-# HERALD OF GREEN LIGHT
+# Herald Of Green Light

 > ① You can send this card and 1 other Fairy-Type monster from your hand to the Graveyard to negate the activation of an opponent's Spell Card and destroy it.
 This effect can be activated during either player's turn.